-Two weeks after my wife officially left me on Thanksgiving, I awoke to find Kadee hiding in my closet.
+Two weeks after my wife left me, I awoke to find Kadee hiding in my closet.
 She had tucked herself in at the very back and surrounded herself with clothes.
 Dogs do this apparently when they know they are dying.

 She had wet the floor moments before, and there was blood in it, and she had this look like she was so incredibly embarrassed that she had soiled the floor.

 Driving to the veterinary hospital, Kadee lay in a group of blankets, whining quietly.
 I remember triple-parking by the main office, scooping her up in my arms, and rushing inside with her.
 The staff had seen me pull up and they were ready for me.